wonyoung-jang/wonyoung-jang.github.io/content/en/project/university/DVD rental database.md

 keywords:
 type:
 date: 2023-07-12
-description: Created a [PostgreSQL](https://www.postgresql.org/) lab report with SQL, extracting detailed data and summaries from the  [DVD Rental Database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)  for a business query
+description: Created a PostgreSQL lab report with SQL, extracting detailed data and summaries from the DVD Rental Database for a business query
 title: DVD rental database
-lastMod: 2024-06-22
+lastMod: 2024-06-25
 ---
 ![🖼 dvd-rental-database.webp](/assets/dvd-rental-database.webp)